jeremytammik/tbc/a/1523_multi_lang_resource.md

 I am planning on attending the two European ones and would love to see you there too.

-Before that, however, the San Fransisco accelerator provides the very next chance to attend &ndash; and the early bird get the worm &ndash; so grab you chance while you can!
+Before that, however, the San Francisco accelerator provides the very next chance to attend &ndash; and the early bird gets the worm &ndash; so grab you chance while you can!

 <center>
 <img src="img/bird_with_worm.png" alt="Bird with worm" width="183"/>
 </center>